rstudio/giza/README.md

 #### `subscribe(path, callback, options)`

+Add a subscription to a particular path, optionally on only certain types of events.

+ - `path` - The path on which to subscribe.
+ - `callback` - The function to execute when a matching event is emitted on this object.
+The callback will be executed with the following signature:
+   - `event` - The name of the event emitted.
+   - `source` - An object typically containing (at least) three fields detailing the source of the event that was emitted.
+     - `path` -  The path associated with the original event
+     - `obj` -  The object on which the original event was emitted
+     - `type` - The "type" associated with the original object
+   - `...` - Any other arguments passed into the `emit` call.
+ - `options` - A map containing any of the following fields:
+   - `bubble` - `true` - If true, will also subscribe on all events bubbling to/past this object.
+If false, will only emit on events targetting this particular node.
+   - `filters` - N/A - An array of objects specifying the filters associated with this subscription.
+If provided, only events which match these filters will execute the callback.
+If the emitted event matches any of the filters in this array, it will be passed through.
+The objects can have the following properties
+     - `names` - A string or array of strings specifying the event name(s) which should be included in this filter.
+If empty, will allow all names through.
+     - `types` - A string or array of strings specifying the origin object type(s) which should be included in this filter.
+Events targetting objects of a type not included in this string/array will be excluded.
+If empty, will allow all types through.
+   - `triggered` - `true` - If true, will include triggered events in the subscription.
+If false, will not fire on events originating from a trigger.

 #### `emit(path, event, ...)`

+ - `path` - The path on which we should emit
+ - `event` - The name of the event to emit.
+ - `...` - Any other arguments which will be passed into all `subscribe` callbacks.

 #### `unsubscribe(path, callback)`

+ - `path` -
+ - `callback` -

 Note that you can also register a subscription when `get`ting data using the `callback` option.